PrimeRFP SCOUT · NAICS Intelligence

 NAICS 236220 — Commercial & Institutional Building Construction

 NAICS 236220 covers federal contracts for the construction of commercial, institutional, and government facilities — military bases, courthouses, hospitals, border facilities, embassies, and VA medical centers.
-DoD is the dominant buyer, with active competition across OCONUS and CONUS military construction programs.
+DHS border infrastructure and DoD military construction dominate, with active competition across OCONUS and CONUS programs.

 Total Obligated